 The fourth week of Fall 2006 saw one team climb in the standings, while one team slipped.
 One bowler set a new personal best series.
 Freda Schroeder picked up this week's high game (167) and series (445) for the women, while David Codding earned this week's high game (267) and series (632) for the men.
 Meanwhile, the Tournament of Champions also kicked off tonight, beginning of 13 weeks of one-on-one bowling excitement!
 Read on for all the rest of the details!

-On lanes 17 & 18: Frickin' Ten Pins accepted a challenge by Hez-Bowl-lah.
-Though reinforced by Carl Goetz with his below-average 471 series, Frickin' Ten Pins accomplished only 1 win against Hez-Bowl-lah.
-On the flipside, Pete Forster ruled Hez-Bowl-lah with his 554 as his team took the series with 3 wins.
+On lanes 17 & 18: Frickin' Ten Pins couldn't stop undressing with their eyes the members of Hez-Bowl-lah.
+In spite of top-billing by Carl Goetz with his below-average 471 series, Frickin' Ten Pins accomplished only 1 win against Hez-Bowl-lah.
+While that was going down, Pete Forster laid down the law in Hez-Bowl-lah with his 554 as his team took the series with 3 wins.
 Frickin' Ten Pins remains in 7th place, while Hez-Bowl-lah remains in 4th.

-On lanes 21 & 22: Bowlkake2 shared a platter of cheese sticks with TBD.
-Despite the strength of Thomas Lin with his 557 series, Bowlkake2 accomplished only 1 win against TBD.
-In the midst of this, David Parre took the lead in TBD with his above-average 486 as his team took the series with 3 wins.
+On lanes 21 & 22: Bowlkake2 faced off against TBD.
+Despite being led by Thomas Lin with his 557 series, Bowlkake2 accomplished only 1 win against TBD.
+On the other side, David Parre shined in TBD with his above-average 486 as his team took the series with 3 wins.
 Bowlkake2 remains in 6th place, while TBD moves 1 spot to 9th.

 A new